MehmetMHY/blackjack/README.md

 ## About

 A browser-based [Blackjack](https://en.wikipedia.org/wiki/Blackjack) game built with vanilla JavaScript, HTML, and CSS.
 No frameworks or dependencies.
-This project was forked from [jacquelynmarcella/blackjack](https://github.com/jacquelynmarcella/blackjack) and rebuilt from the ground up using tools like [Claude Code CLI](https://code.claude.com/docs/en/cli-reference), [Gemini CLI](https://geminicli.com/), [OpenCode CLI](https://opencode.ai/docs/cli/), and [Ch CLI](https://github.com/MehmetMHY/ch).
+This project was forked from [jacquelynmarcella/blackjack](https://github.com/jacquelynmarcella/blackjack) and rebuilt from the ground up using the latest AI tools.

 ## Features